AdamFcode/nwo-quiz/README.md

 ![Answer Buttons Selected](assets/readme-images/answer-buttons-selected.webp)

 ## Next Button
 Upon selecting an answer, a "next" button materialises to allow the user to select the next question.
-This button is designed to appear until all questions have been answered.
+This button is designed to not appear until all questions have been answered.
 It is styled similarly to prior buttons, with a red splash appearing should the user hover over the button.
 The next button pulls a random question from the array and continues to do so until all questions have been answered.

 ### Image of Next Button
 ![Next Button](assets/readme-images/next-button.webp)